 I Can See the Tags on My Browser

 Powerful stuff, right?
-Even thou you probably still do not know what the heck are you doing, you will get the hang of it.
+Even though you probably still do not know what you are doing, you will get the hang of it.
+So, don’t give up on learning Html.

-My personal experience is that it has been easier for me to understand the code after I see it working.
-I copy a code that I search on the internet, and I play with it, changing every aspect of it so I can see how the changes work.
+My personal experience is that it has been easier for me to understand the code after seeing it working.
+I copy code that I search on the internet, and I play with it, changing every aspect of it so I can see how the changes work.
+You can add different tags to see how the other elements are denoted.

-I wrote this article listening to the Spotify playlist This is Boards of Canada.
-It has almost the entire discography of the band Boards of Canada.
-The band consists of a duo of Scottish brothers, Michael Sandison and Marcus Eoin.
-They play downtempo ambient electronic music with certain elements of psychedelia and hip hop.
+I wrote this article listening to the Spotify playlist: This is Boards of Canada.
+The playlist has most of the discography from Boards of Canada.
+Michael Sandison and Marcus Eoin are Scottish brothers who are the band’s core members.
+They play downtempo ambient electronic music with psychedelic and hip-hop elements.

 Until the next one! 😉